 The more you know about when to go to a small claims court, the more money (and the faster) you’ll get paid.
 Calculate a realistic amount to which you’ll be entitled and prepare your case meticulously.

 Also, be aware of the fees, limits, and other parties involved.
 Best of luck if you go this route.
-For all other legal help or a free consultation on your case, contact the Law Offices of Jason W. Estavillo today.
+For all other legal help or a free consultation on your case, contact the Estavillo Law Group today.